kapilchhipa4/hello-world/README.md

 7. git  push -f origin 'your branch name'   ( now u can push on origin )

+how to select a particular branch

+1. git checkout branch_name

 -------------------------------------------------------------------------------------------
 E: Could not get lock /var/lib/dpkg/lock - open (11: Resource temporarily unavailable)
 E: Unable to lock the administration directory (/var/lib/dpkg/), is another process using it?